Team-cybuy/cybuy-doc/SoftwareRequirementsSpecification.md

 However, we must think about outside factors too, like DDOS attacks and spam bots.
 Mitigation for such threats could be accomplished with external services like “Cloudflare” however and will not be in scope for this project.

 ### 3.4	Performance
-_Following soon_
+Due to the target audience being limited to Germany the modulithic approach should run fast enough with sufficient RAM and a server CPU for the database querries.

 #### 3.4.1	Capacity
-Since Germans are our target audience and respecting the existing platforms, we aim to manage a few thousand requests in a short time at maximum.
+Since we also have to respect the existing platforms, we aim to manage a few thousand requests in a short time at maximum.
 Further scalability can be discussed through the use of caching and more powerful hardware once response times start to get noticeable.
-This fact combined with the relatively unknown task complexity strongly hints towards developing the website as a at least a Monolith and, if possible, at best a Modulith.
+This fact combined with the relatively unknown task complexity strongly influenced the decision to go modulithic.

 #### 3.4.2	Storage solutions
 Text based listings should not be storage intensive, however accompanying images could be.
 This could be mitigated using external storage providers and resizing images before storing them.